 These days with the Internet, when you do something good, thousands or even hundreds of thousands of people hear about it.
 And they could hear it within minutes or hours.

 The Internet has changed the whole playing field.
 As an entrepreneur, when you're Building in Public, you're sharing your stories online, increasing your footprint on the web, and creating even more ideas and business opportunities for yourself.

 Let's take Ali Abdaal as an example.
 He is a great example who creates a ton of transparent content.
 On top of sharing on Twitter, Youtube, and Instagram, he writes on his website, hosts a podcast, and sends out a newsletter.
 All are content, casual or serious, that lives on the Internet forever.

 And just like what Ali said in his video, How Much I Earned in 2020 - My Best Year Ever (I'll send you directly to 18:25-20:01), "there is a sort of luck you get when you put a lot of work into something".

 This is what serendipity is.

-We talk a lot about the external benefits of Building in Public, branding, moat, reaching success, etc. You might wonder - "What about me?
-How can this help me as a creator?"
+So far you’ve been told a lot of the external benefits of Building in Public, branding, moat, reaching success, etc., now you might wonder -

 Building in Public holds you accountable and helps you put out your best work.
 It also becomes a personal yearbook where you can look back and recognize how much value you’ve put out in the world.

 Created and run by @MeetKevon

-Copyright © 2021 Public Lab.
-Build in Public.
+Copyright © 2022 Transparent Lab Limited.
 All rights reserved.